Recruitment for this post has now ended.

 Contract: Funded until March 2025

-Hours: 5 days a week.
-Enquires about flexible working are welcome.
+Hours: 4 days a week.
+Enquires about flexible working are welcome, although there is a preference that the post-holder can work on Tuesdays and Wednesdays.
 We welcome applications for job shares.
 If you are interested in applying for the role as a job share, we recommend that you do so together with the person you would share the role with.
 This is because we very rarely have two single applications for job shares

 Location: work from home (NSUN does not have a physical office).
 Some occasional travel (usually to London or Brighton) for team meetings (travel costs are reimbursed)

 Interviews: Tuesday 1st or Wednesday 2nd November 2022